Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/service-discovery-generic-mqtt.md

 ### register

-The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the payload is a [ServiceRegistrationRequest](../data-models/service-registration-request.md).
+The service operation **request** requires an [MQTTRequestTemplate](../data-models/mqtt-request-template.md) JSON encoded message in which the authentication is a proper [identity info](../../api/authentication_policy.md/#mqtt) and the payload is a [ServiceRegistrationRequest](../data-models/service-registration-request.md).

 ```
 Topic: arrowhead/serviceregistry/service-discovery/register